 For spots that are more protuberant or hanging off the skin, sometimes it is easiest to literally clip them.
 To accomplish this, we often start by prepping the area and sterilizing it with isopropyl alcohol.
 Following that, using sterile instruments, the skin lesion is lifted and then snipped at the base.
 This too could be very effective for a number of lesions, most notably skin tags.
 One of the potential problems that can occur during the removal of skin tags can be bleeding.
 At Advanced Dermatology, we have several different approaches that we can take to stop bleeding if it does occur.

 For larger or deeper spots, using a biopsy technique is sometimes better.
-There are two main types of biopsies that are used in the majority of cases that we see.
+There are two main types of skin biopsies that are used in the majority of cases that we see.
 These are the shave biopsy and the punch biopsy.
 Shave biopsy is an excellent way to remove unwanted moles and seborrheic keratosis spots.
 This is an especially good technique when we have any doubts about the behavior of the skin spot.
 Another way to say this is if we have any suspicions about what a spot might be, we may perform a shave biopsy on it to remove the spot and/or to reserve a portion of the skin growth for microscopic analysis so that the diagnosis can be verified.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists